A myocardial contusion is a bruise of the heart muscle, which can occur with serious bodily injury. This is most commonly caused:

 Bodily injuries and accidents cause contusions of the heart.
 The heart muscle can be bruised if blunt force or pressure impacts the chest.

 The most common causes of this condition include:

 - being struck by a car

 Several tests and exams are used to detect a contusion of the heart.
-First, your doctor will perform a physical exam to check for outward signs of injury near the heart.
+Your doctor will perform a physical exam to check for outward signs of an injury near the heart.
 For example, your doctor may evaluate your chest for bruises.

 Your doctor will also look for: